preetpalS/uru/README.md

 # append to ~/.profile on Ubuntu, or to ~/.zshrc on Zsh
 $ echo 'eval "$(uru_rt admin install)"' >> ~/.bash_profile

-# [optional] if you have a pre-existing ruby already on PATH from bash/Zsh
+# [optional & not recommended] if you have a pre-existing ruby already on
-# startup configuration files, you can register it as the "system" ruby
+# PATH from bash/Zsh startup configuration files, you can register it as
+# the "system" ruby
 $ uru_rt admin add system

 # restart shell